2026–27 Priority Deadlines

 Step 3: Review Your Financial Aid Offer

 Admitted students who complete the FAFSA for the specific academic year they are attending will be notified of their financial aid offer on a rolling, weekly basis.
-Check your MyUNLV online student account information regularly.
+Check your MyUNLV account information regularly.

 Step 4: Enroll In Direct Deposit